-Our B grade used Swiss Army knives are good knives that will give you many years of service, but they have cosmetic flaws that knock them out of the higher A grades.
+Our B grade used Swiss Army knives are good knives that will give you many years of service, but they have flaws that knock them out of the higher A grades.
+In most cases they still are fully functional.
+Grade B knives may have wear on the blade, on the other tools, and/or on the scales and body.
+Grading is based on overall condition: there may be one serious problem, several medium-sized flaws, or many small ones.

 Here are some examples of typical blade scratching in B knives:

-B knives may have a small amount of bending in one or two blades, and they may have some small nicks or gouges.
-We'll also accept broken tips, but only if there is a maximum of 1/4" / 6mm missing.
+B knives may have some bending or twisting in one or two blades, and they may have nicks, ripples or gouges on the edge.
+The tip may be broken, but only if there is a maximum of 1/4" / 6mm missing.

 Grade B blades move freely, and most of the blades still have acceptable "snap".
-All tools are easy to open with fingernails.
+All tools can be opened with fingernails.
 In some B knives, a few of the blades or tools may be sluggish, and may not snap when opened or closed.
-The can and bottle opener are usually the first to lose their snappiness.
+The openers and small blade are usually the first to lose their snappiness.
 If snap is poor, then we will expect better condition in the rest of the knife, to rate a B.

-B grade knives will always have "pocket wear" on the plastic shells-- usually in the form of many small scratches in the nylon case.
-Most of the B knives have shells that are completely intact, but a small percentage of B knives may have small cracks or gaps in the shells.
+B grade knives will always have "pocket wear" on the plastic shells-- usually in the form of many small scratches.
+Most of the B knives have shells that are completely intact, but some may have small cracks or gaps in the shells.
 Occasionally the case may be stained, gouged, roughened or slightly rippled from heat or solvent.

 If initials or a name are carved into the knife, it will rate a B or lower.